BenCaiello/PalmettoBUG/docs/source/SingleCellAnalysis.rst

 ‘marker_class’:

-   1). ‘antigen’ column: this is here mainly for when loading an analysis from FCS files directly, as this column will contain the names of the antigens as displayed in plots, and in the GUI options.
+   1). ‘antigen’ column: this is here mainly for when loading an analysis from FCS files directly, as when loading from image processing, these names are usually already correct and don’t need editing.
+This column will contain the names of the antigens as displayed in plots, and in the GUI options.
    You want these names to be biologically relevant, and not confusing or biologically irrelevant labels like “Nd142Di”.
-When loading from image processing, these names are usually already correct and don’t need editing.

 ..